SirWellington/decorice/README.md

 # Decorice

 =============
-My Fork of this library was craeted to get it into a Maven Repository.
+My Fork of this library was created it into a Maven Repository.
 =============

 helper library to bind chain of decorators in guice